mattmallencode/crm/README.md

 *Satisfies User Story: 40*

-A graph must be generated to illustrate the performance a team with activities regarding contact such as emails, tasks and meetings, detailing how many of each activities occurred within the last month.
-To simplify the view, only the top 5 performing team members are displayed which is determined by the top 5 sums of all activities performed per team member.
-For every bar in the bar chart which defines one team member, the bar must be stacked with data for the count of every activity.
+A bar chart must be generated to show team performance in relation to "activities" e.g. emails, meetings etc. The top 5 team members are displayed (top being team members with the highest sum of activities each).
+Each bar represents a team member.

-The generated graph must be in the form of a stacked bar chart with every bar detailing the count of emails, tasks and meetings per team member.
-The graph must abide by the following constraints;
+The generated graph must be in the form of a stacked bar chart with every bar detailing the count of an activity type e.g. emails.
+The chart has these properties:
-+ x-axis: names of top 5 team members
++ x-axis: names of top 5 members
-+ y-axis: count of activities
++ y-axis: activity count
-+ Range: last Month
++ Range: last month

 #### Serving Plots